20+ Football Fundraising Ideas to Score More Support

 Give local businesses a chance to promote their products or services by sponsoring a touchdown.

-• Decide how to source food.
-Food is the most important part of the picnic.
+2. Source food.
 Choose whether you want to cater the event or assign dishes to team members.
 If the team is supplying food, be sure to follow food safety guidelines closely.

-• Choose how to fundraise.
-Choose how to fundraise based on your venue and food offerings.
-Selling entry tickets to the picnic is the most straightforward, but it might be hard to check for these if you’re hosting in an open area.
-Try selling the food or the picnicking spots to participants instead.
+3. Determine how you’ll fundraise.
+Selling entry tickets to the picnic is the most straightforward option, but you might sell the food or the picnicking spots to participants instead.

 If possible, put together a “plan B” option for the event in case of rain or other inclement weather.
 It’s best to have a backup location ready from the start rather than scrambling to figure something out the morning of the event.